cmaxw/devchat-eleventy/src/my-angular-story/mas-085-james-henry.md

 ## Episode Summary

 James Henry is an Angular architect at [Nrwl](https://nrwl.io/about-us), a consulting and training company, and a Most Valuable Professional (MVP) for TypeScript at Microsoft.
-James has been working with Angular since 2012.
 James started  got introduced to developing when he started editing his [Myspace](https://myspace.com/) page at age fifteen.
 He then bought a [PHP for Dummies](https://www.amazon.com/PHP-5-Dummies-Janet-Valade/dp/0764541668) book and started learning [PHP](https://php.net/) language.
+He has been working working with Angular since 2012.
 James recently decided to move to Toronto from London and will be traveling living in Airbnbs around for Nrwl attending conferences.

 ## Links